johndpotts/learning-programming-journal/README.md

 - [X] Get comfortable on a mac!
 - [ ] Do some more data vis
 - [ ] Do more in sass
+- [ ] Write more modular code

+### 11-04-17
+- learned more ES6 (arrow functions, multi-line strings, template literals)
+- really nasty algorithm in JS

+### 11=03-17
+- worked more on webpack
+- js algorithms

 ### 11-02-17
 - used webpack for the first time